Exclusive: ACT partners with test-prep firms despite signs of cheating in Asia

-LONDON/SHANGHAI/SEOUL Standardized testing giant ACT Inc continues to partner with Asian test-preparation operators, despite widespread cheating at overseas education centers it licenses.
+LONDON/SHANGHAI/SEOUL (Reuters) - Standardized testing giant ACT Inc continues to partner with Asian test-preparation operators, despite widespread cheating at overseas education centers it licenses.

 The maker of America’s most popular college entrance exam approved South Korea’s Seoul Scholars International school to administer the ACT test this year, Reuters found, even though the school is owned by a company that offers test-preparation services.
 That company’s test-prep center says on one of its websites that its students achieve “astonishing” increases in their ACT scores.